cbarill2/SimpleDungeonGame/README.md

 ### Functional Features
 - Procedurally-generated game board and enemies
 - Players click highlighted tiles to move, click highlighted enemies to attack
+- Select from multiple attacks based on range and available attack points
 - "Rollable" dice (drag-and-drop to get a result)
 - "Programmer Art" with simple animations